8 Things Your Fights Reveal About Your Relationship

-There's screaming and yellingoneinchpunch/Shutterstock If you and your partner are yellers and screamers, an arguing style described as “destructive,” you may be more likely to head down the divorce path.
+If you and your partner are yellers and screamers, an arguing style described as “destructive,” you may be more likely to head down the divorce path.
 (Interestingly, they found that women more so than men engaged in destructive arguing styles.)
 The best bet?
 Perhaps take Dr. Boardman’s advice and inject humor in the situation if appropriate or as she says, learn to “fight better.”
 And Dr. Amsellem stresses the importance of assessing whether your behaviors are making the other person feel as though they’re being taken seriously or ignored.
 Don’t get bummed out when yelling occasionally occurs though.
-One of many common marriage myths is that couples won't ever argue.
+These are the 8 myths about marriage you can safely ignore.

 One person is calm, the other withdraws

 This one is like spinning your wheels in mud.
 When one person tries to be constructive by calmly solving the issue at hand and the other avoids involvement or leaves the fight altogether, the argument can potentially go unresolved.
 Not only can this produce lingering feeling of anger and relationship dissatisfaction, but University of Michigan researchers found this argument style to be an indicator of possible relationship troubles down the road.
 These wise quotes can help stop an argument in its tracks.